 Research

-I am a postdoctoral fellow in the Neurobiology of Language group at the Basque Center on Cognition, Brain, and Language (BCBL), where I am advised by Manuel Carreiras.
-I am combining insights from magnetoencephalography (MEG), functional magnetic resonance imaging (fMRI), and behavioral tasks to better understand the neural basis of language comprehension.
-Specifically, I am interested in the neural correlates of extracting structured knowledge from speech.
+I am an incoming Assistant Professor of Neurolinguistics at the University of Cambridge’s Department of Theoretical and Applied Linguistics.
+I combine insights from eelctroencephalography (EEG), magnetoencephalography (MEG), functional magnetic resonance imaging (fMRI), and behavioral tasks to better understand the neural basis of language comprehension.
+Specifically, I am interested in the neural correlates of extracting information structures from speech.
 This is especially relevant in educational settings, where speech often aims to transmit knowledge about a specific (often new) subject.
 Using computational methods grounded in discourse linguistics, I model the structure of knowledge as an increasingly growing graph of inter-connected nodes.
 I am also working on a project that aims to develop biomarkers for post-surgical recuperation and reorganization of cognitive (especially language) functions in glioma patients.

+Currently, I am finishing a postdoctoral fellowship in the Neurobiology of Language group at the Basque Center on Cognition, Brain, and Language (BCBL), where I am advised by Manuel Carreiras.
 Previously, I completed my PhD in the Neuroscience of Language Lab (NeLLab) at New York University (NYU), where I mainly worked with PIs Alec Marantz and Liina Pylkkänen.
-There, I conducted research on different aspects of the neural basis of language using magnetoencephalography (MEG)—a passive, non-invasive technique for acquiring the natural magnetic signals surrounding the head, originating from the brain.
+In my PhD, I conducted research on different aspects of the neural basis of language using magnetoencephalography (MEG)—a passive, non-invasive technique for acquiring the natural magnetic signals surrounding the head, originating from the brain.
 We choose this technique (i) because language tokens in general are characterized by fast rates, and MEG (a homologue of EEG) acquires signals at a high temporal resolution, and (ii) because MEG allows us to estimate the original cortical signals from the measured data, such that we can make an educated guess about where in the brain different processes take place.

-A major problem with addressing questions about latent information processing is that it is very tricky to dissociate from other variables in an experiment.
+A major problem with addressing questions about structural information processing is that it is very tricky to dissociate from other variables in an experiment.
 Because this information is hidden under the surface, we can only manipulate it by manipulating the surface itself; but this means we are introducing confounds — we can no longer tell with certainty whether our findings are really tapping into inferential/predictive processes, or are simply a result of having changed the actual perceptible part of language.
 In my work, I focus on developing experimental designs that cleanly dissociate between latent and explicit information, across different levels of language representation — from single sounds, to entire texts.
 For that, I often rely on the grammatical properties of different languages (such as Arabic).

 Ultimately, comprehending language involves building a model of what is being communicated, and updating this model continuously.
 This is especially true of expository language — meaning, language we typically encounter in educational settings, where the goal is to transmit knowledge about a specific (often new) topic.
 With my colleague Maxime Tulling, we are currently pursuing the neural basis of how the brain builds and updates these models, using MEG data recorded while adults and children listened to natural expository speech.
 Do we find evidence in our data for model building and updating?
 Are the left and right hemispheres equally involved?
 Do children and adults process discourse differently?
 Stay tuned for more!